IBM/pycoq/README.md

 Currently we support only the Linux platform.

 ### Build tools
 We assume a standard set of building tools.
-For Ubuntu 20.04 you can make sure you have everything by
+For Ubuntu 20.04 you can get them with
 ```
 apt-get update && apt-get install -y --no-install-recommends ssh git m4 libgmp-dev opam wget ca-certificates rsync strace
 ```